CrowdStrike/crimson-falcon/docs/RealTimeResponseApi.md

 api_instance = Falcon::RealTimeResponseApi.new
 batch_get_cmd_req_id = 'batch_get_cmd_req_id_example' # String | Batch Get Command Request ID received from `/real-time-response/combined/get-command/v1`
 opts = {
   timeout: 56, # Integer | Timeout for how long to wait for the request in seconds, default timeout is 30 seconds.
-Maximum is 10 minutes.
+Maximum is 5 minutes.
-  timeout_duration: 'timeout_duration_example' # String | Timeout duration for for how long to wait for the request in duration syntax.
+  timeout_duration: 'timeout_duration_example' # String | Timeout duration for how long to wait for the request in duration syntax.
 Example, `10s`.
 Valid units: `ns, us, ms, s, m, h`.
-Maximum is 10 minutes.
+Maximum is 5 minutes.
 }

 begin